-I’d heard about the beauty of Vancouver Island for a long time and in September 2019, I finally got the chance to visit this place to see why.
+I’d heard about the beauty of Vancouver Island for a long time and after exploring it 2 times, I understood why.

-Here are 8 stunning places I saw in Vancouver Island (you’ll see why they’re amazing shortly):
+Here are 8 places I saw in Vancouver Island (you’ll see why they’re amazing shortly):

 - Sooke Potholes park.